Aegisub/aegisite/source/docs/3.2/Automation/Lua/Registration.html.md

 Register a macro feature.

 * **name** (string) - The name displayed on the Automation menu.
 This should be very short, try three words or less, and should be in command tense.

+  If forward slashes (/) are included in the name, the name will be split on the slash, with the portion before the slash used as the name of the submenu to place the macro in.
+For example, if you register a macro named "Foo/Bar" and a macro named "Foo/Baz", the automation menu will have a submenu named "Foo" with "Bar" and "Baz" entries.

+  Menus can be nested to whatever depth is supported by the OS, but nesting more than one level deep is unlikely to be a good idea.
 * **description** (string) - The description displayed on the status bar when the user hovers the mouse over the menu item.
 This should be a concise description of what the macro does.
 Try to keep it at most 60